Walter Besant: Early life and education

 The son of wine merchant William Besant (1800–1879), he was born at Portsmouth, Hampshire and attended school at St Paul's, Southsea, Stockwell Grammar, London and King's College London.
 In 1855, he was admitted as a pensioner to Christ's College, Cambridge, where he graduated in 1859 as 18th wrangler.

-After a year as Mathematical Master at Rossall School, Fleetwood, Lancashire, and a year at Leamington College, he spent six years as professor of mathematics at the Royal College, British Mauritius.
+After a year as Mathematical Master at Rossall School, Fleetwood, Lancashire, and a year at Leamington College, Besant spent six years as professor of mathematics at the Royal College, British Mauritius.
 A decline in health compelled him to resign, and he returned to England and settled in London in 1867.
 From 1868 to 1885, he held the position of Secretary to the Palestine Exploration Fund.
 In 1871, he was admitted to Lincoln's Inn.

 In 1874, Besant married Mary Garrett (née Foster Barham), daughter of Eustace Foster-Barham, of Bridgwater, with whom he had four children.
-For some time he took care of his sister-in-law Annie Besant, a prominent women’s rights activist, socialist, and theosophist.
+For some time he took care of his sister-in-law Annie Besant, a prominent women's rights activist, socialist, and theosophist.